Bulk Organic Chicken Feed

 Drivers cannot back down winding driveways or drive onto property they cannot turn around on.

 The ground the pallet(s) will be moved on is something to consider as well.

 - Gravel = will not work

-We can do this but can't pull live trucking rates and take payment online.
-Please call or email us to discuss this in more detail.
+We can do this but cannot yet pull live trucking rates and take payment online.
+Please feel free to email us to discuss this in more detail.
 We can accommodate a grain truck or rail car if you have a larger/commercial operation.

 - Product cost will be about the same